Atticus29/clark_bio_160/syllabus.md

 |Lab Practicals|There will be two lab practical exams that will test your knowledge of cell biology and your ability to apply lab-based skills.
 Lab Practical Exams require the setup of lab equipment and supplies (possibly including living organisms).
 Thus, Lab Practical Exams must be taken at their scheduled times (see Schedule).
 2 @ 50 pts. each|100 pts.|
 |Final Exam|The final exam will occur on the last day of the term.
 It will cover all topics covered during the term (both lecture and lab).
 The final exam will be a combination of multiple choice and short answer questions.
 Scantron forms will be provided.
 You will need a number 2 pencil with eraser.
 The final exam score will count in your final grade (it will not be dropped).
 Since the final exam is cumulative, if your final exam percentage score is higher than the total percentage from all your other work, your final exam percentage will be used as your final class percentage.
 That is, even if you fail everything else in class, if you earn an “A” on the final exam, you’ll end up with an “A” in the class.|150 pts.|
 |**Total**||555|

+*Please note that the weights and point distributions outlined below are subject to slight change.
+If the points values of anything change from what is laid out below, this syllabus will be updated, and I'll post an announcement about it.*

 Grading Scale: Your grade will be figured objectively, based on the points you earn throughout the quarter as a percentage of the highest point total.
 This allows you to easily track your grade as the quarter progresses so there won’t be any surprises at the end.
 Changes to assignment, quiz, and exam grades will be made if there has been a mathematical error.
 Re-grades will NOT be performed on a question-by-question basis.
 If you feel that the answer you selected is better than the answer on the answer key and you submit your exam for re-grading, the ENTIRE EXAM will be re-graded (not just that one question).